Frequently Asked Questions

-To book an appointment with an academic adviser, please fill this form.
+To book an appointment with an academic adviser, click here.
 Be sure to present yourself at the date and time you signed up for.

-To book an appointment to discuss employment orientation, please fill this form.
+To book an appointment to discuss employment orientation, click here.
 Be sure to present yourself at the date and time you signed up for.

 You can find details on how to opt out here.